ivanko144/GetData14CourseProject/README.md

 Script performs following actions with files in HAR dataset directory:

 1. Load test and train data sets and label them with descriptive variable names (features).
-- 'features.txt': List of all features.
+File 'features.txt' contains List of all features.
+File 'train/X_train.txt' contains Train set.
+File 'test/X_test.txt' contains Test set.
-- 'train/X_train.txt': Train set.
-- 'test/X_test.txt': Test set.

-2. Load activity code for each observation and merge codes with descriptive activity names 'activity_labels.txt': Links the class labels with their activity name.
-- 'test/y_test.txt': Test labels. (activties)
+2. Load activity code for each observation and merge codes with descriptive activity names.
+File 'activity_labels.txt' contains Links the class labels with their activity name.
+File 'test/y_test.txt' contains Test labels. (activties).
+File 'train/y_train.txt' contains Train labels. (activties)
-- 'train/y_train.txt': Train labels. (activties)

-3. Load subject code for each observation
+3. Load subject code for each observation.
+Files 'train/subject_train.txt' and 'test/subject_test.txt'.
-- 'train/subject_train.txt'
-- 'test/subject_test.txt'
 Each row identifies the subject who performed the activity for each window sample.
- Its range is from 1 to 30.
+Subject code range is from 1 to 30.

 4. Compose total dataset (from datasets prepared at steps 1-3)